shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “A fresh pile of mud?”

-“I ran so fast with those drums!”
+“Something even better!
+I ran so fast with those drums!
+You’re not going to believe this!”
 Muddie got on all fours.

 “Mudrich!
 Not here!”

-Mudrich shook all the loose mud off here, splashing it all over Ersie and the drums.
+Mudrich shook all the loose mud off of her, splashing it all over Ersie and the drums.

 “Oh, sorry Ersie.”
 She picked up her hammer.
 “Let’s try again.”